broadinstitute/warp/dockers/broad/samtools/README.md

 We keep track of all past versions in [docker_versions](docker_versions.tsv) with the last image listed being the currently used version in WARP.

-You can see more information about the image, including the versions, by running the following command:
+You can see more information about the image, including the tool versions, by running the following command:

 ```bash
 $ docker pull us.gcr.io/broad-gotc-prod/samtools:1.0.0-1.11-1624651616